The Young Offenders (film): Production

-The film is based on the seizure of 1.5 tonnes of cocaine off the Irish coast near Mizen Head in 2007.
+The film is based on Operation Seabight, the seizure of 1.5 tonnes of cocaine off the Irish coast near Mizen Head in 2007.
 The film was shot in Cork and along the Wild Atlantic Way.

 Release

 The Young Offenders premiered at the Galway Film Fleadh on 8 July 2016, and won Best Irish Feature Film at the festival.
 It became the fastest Irish film to break the €1 million mark at the Irish box office in 2016.
 Carnaby Sales and Distribution has acquired the international sales rights to the film, while a deal with Vertigo Releasing would see the film released in the United Kingdom, United States, Canada, New Zealand, and Australia.

 The film had its premiere for the United States at Fantastic Fest in Austin, Texas, on 23 September 2016, where it won a Special Mention for Best Comedy Debut.
 It was released in the United Kingdom on 13 January 2017.